 If we do not claim these ghosts and put them to rest, they will only get hungrier and more dangerous, and our emotions will only get louder and more insistent.

 If we don’t learn how to claim and confront the racism that is a bedrock of our country, the chaotic ghosts of racism will continue to haunt us and give us nightmares about imaginary dangers in the bodies of children like Tamir or Trayvon or Andy, and more innocent ones will be injured and killed.

-And yet, no matter how many Sandras and Erics and Philandos and Oscars and Heathers and Georges and Breonnas are murdered, and no matter how many panicky, enraged, and emotionally incompetent white people try to assert their tragic, lethal dominance, the hungry ghosts of racism will leap easily into other bodies.
+And yet, no matter how many Sandras and Erics and Philandos and Oscars and Heathers and Georges and Breonnas are murdered, and no matter how many panicky, enraged, and emotionally incompetent White people try to assert their tragic, lethal dominance, as they did at the Capitol, the hungry ghosts of racism will leap easily into other bodies.

 But never into White people’s bones, apparently.
 Racism is a slippery, dangerous, murderous ghost.